 Nan Sun is Associate Professor and holds the Temple Foundation Endowed Faculty Fellowship No. 5 in the Department of Electrical and Computer Engineering at the University of Texas at Austin.

 Nan Sun received the B.S. degree (Hons.) from the Department of Electronic Engineering, Tsinghua University, Beijing, China, in 2006, and the Ph.D. degree from the School of Engineering and Applied Sciences, Harvard University, Cambridge, MA, USA, in 2010.

-His research interests include: 1) analog, mixed-signal, and RF integrated circuits; 2) miniature spin resonance systems; 3) magnetic sensors and image sensors; 4) developing micro- and nano-scale solid-state platforms (silicon ICs and beyond) to analyze biological systems for biotechnology and medicine.
+He is currently Temple Foundation Endowed Associate Professor with the Department of Electrical and Computer Engineering, The University of Texas at Austin (UT Austin), Austin, TX, USA.
+His current research interests include analog, mixed-signal, and RF-integrated circuits, miniature spin resonance systems, magnetic and image sensors, and micro-scale and nano-scale solid-state platforms (silicon ICs and beyond) to analyze biological systems for biotechnology and medicine.